reduce-algebra/reduce-algebra/web/README.md

 Search
 ------

 The search facility uses a [Google Custom Search Engine](https://cse.google.com/cse/) (CSE) based in my private Google account.
+(Beware that this is now called Programmable Search!)
 The directory `trunk/web/search` in the Subversion repository contains two files, `annotations.xml` and `cse.xml` that specify respectively what Goolge calls the CSE annotations and the CSE context.
 (They are **not** required on the web server.)
 These two files show how the custom search is configured: the annotations are a list of included and excluded web sites; the context is the look and feel (i.e. layout and styling).
 This information may be useful if the search facility needs to be moved to a new Google account, and it should be possible to upload the two files to configure a new custom search, although they might need some editing first.

 Local development and testing
 -----------------------------